 They may not be aware of the options for care at home, so explaining these can reassure them and give them the confidence to talk about their needs and discuss their worries about accepting help.
-It is important to remember that, even if you think your loved one is being unnecessarily stubborn, you still need to treat them as an adult, rather than as a recalcitrant child.
-They may require time to think about the different options and how they would affect their life.
+It is important to remember that, even if you think your loved one is being stubborn, there’s likely a really good reason why, so the more time you have to understand and tackle these worries together, the better.

 Listening carefully and accepting your loved one’s feelings can help them to decide what support they need.
 Referring to companion care can be easier for older people – and they may feel more comfortable having a companion than a “carer”.

 Give them control

 Involving your loved one in every care conversation, and putting their wishes first can make a huge difference to how they feel about the prospect of care.
 It may help to think about daily life together – ask them what care tasks they’d be comfortable with, and what areas of life could be made easier with a bit of outside help.
 Think about the benefits of care in relation to their lifestyle and what’s important to them.
 The following questions may help –

 - Are you able to look after your home?
 What chores do you dislike or find most difficult?

 - What hobbies and interests would be easier or more enjoyable with another person here?